Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-Proposition \ref{PropositionEquivarianceSCNN} demonstrates that the output of the Spherical CNN on the rotated spherical signal $y= \Phi(x_{r};\ccalH)$ is the corresponding rotated version of the original Spherical CNN output $y_{r} = y(r \circ u)$.
-This implies that Spherical CNNs are able to capture the same information, irrespective of the specific rotation of the signal.
-Therefore, Prop.~\ref{PropositionEquivarianceSCNN} suggests that the Spherical CNNs generalize well since they can learn how to process all rotated versions of a given image, by learning how to process one of them.
+Proposition \ref{PropositionEquivarianceSCNN} demonstrates that the output of Spherical CNN applied on the rotated spherical signal $y= \Phi(x_{r};\ccalH)$ is the corresponding rotated output of Spherical CNN applied on the unperturbed spherical signal $y_{r}(u) \!=\! y(r(u))$ for all $u \in \mbS_2$.
+This implies that Spherical CNNs capture the same information, irrespective of the specific rotated version of spherical signal.
+Proposition \ref{PropositionEquivarianceSCNN} suggests that Spherical CNNs generalize well since they can learn how to process all rotated versions of a given signal, by learning how to process one of them.